sanbales/openmbee-vm/README.md

 It is intended as a stop-gap solution until a scalable containerized version of the OpenMBEE MMS server can be developed, e.g., using [Kubernetes][kubernetes].

-As of 1.24.2020, this VM works with [OpenMBEE MMS Docker Image][docker-image] v3.4.2 (latest) and has been successfully deployed and tested in a local Ubuntu 18.04 server; other versions have not been tested.
+As of Jan 24, 2020, this VM works with [OpenMBEE MMS Docker Image][docker-image] v3.4.2 (latest) and has been successfully deployed and tested in a local Ubuntu 18.04 server; other versions have not been tested.
 Additionally, the [Model Development Kit (MDK)][mdk] v4.1.3 plugin for MagicDraw][magicdraw] successfully works with the MMS server this repo provisions.

 ## Prerequisites